cluening/tracks/README.md

 ## Usage

+Just want to draw a layout?
+Go for it: https://www.wirelesscouch.net/tracks/

+Want to run your own copy?
 Start out by cloning this repository.

 This is a self-contained javascript application, but it needs a web server to serve it up.
 You can put it on any ol' web server, or start a local one with python:
 ```